-Event Planning - early consideration of traffic management is advised to help with the development of an Event Traffic Plan and Event Risk Assessment.
+Event Planning - early consideration of how you intend to manage the traffic coming to and leaving your event is advised to help with the development of an Event Traffic Plan and Event Risk Assessment.

 Day Time - It is preferred that the event is held in daylight.
 If not then temporary lighting of access points may be required.